 How to Easily Peel Peaches

-The easiest way to peel peaches is to place a few at a time in boiling water for about 30 seconds, then remove them with tongs and place them in an ice bath (a bowl of ice and water).
+The easiest way to peel peaches is to place a few at a time in boiling water for about 30 seconds, then transfer them with tongs to an ice bath (a bowl of ice and water).

 Place biscuits on top of peach mixture.
 Brush with cream.